 Dr. Mario E. Ceballos is married to Dr. Gloria A. Ceballos.
 They have one married son, Dr. Mario A. Ceballos, a practicing attorney in Orlando, Florida and one grandson, Evan Alexander Ceballos.

 Deena Bartel-Wagner began editing the Adventist Chaplaincy Ministry journals in 2006 and was instrumental in changing them from a newsletter into professional magazines.
 Currently, she oversees the editorial process of of The Adventist Chaplain and For God and Country.
 Her other duties include webmaster of the ACM–General Conference and ACM–North American Division websites, and the World Service Organization website.
 Additionally, Bartel-Wagner is the social media manager for ACM.

 Bartel-Wagner believes everyone has a story to tell.
 Helping others to find the voice for their story is one of the best parts of her job.
 She brings an extensive background in communications and journalism.
 Her clients have included World Health Organization Regional Office in Brazzaville, Congo, the National Voluntary Agencies Active in Disaster, Adventist Risk Management, Adventist Disaster Response, and others.

 Her international experience comes from working and living in Thailand, Cambodia, the Marshall Islands, the Chuuk Islands, and the Republic of Congo.

-She is married to Dr. Gary Wagner, a pastor in New York Conference.
-They are the parents of three young adults, one daughter-in-law, and grandparents of two granddaughters.
+She is married to Dr. Gary Wagner.
+They are the parents of three young adults, one daughter-in-law, and grandparents of three granddaughters.